top of page

 ☑️ Staff Buy-In and Training

-Your team needs to understand why you're rebranding and what it means for patients.
-They'll be answering questions about the changes, so make sure they're prepared with good explanations.
+Your team must understand why you’re rebranding and what it means for patients.
+They’ll field questions about changes, so ensure they’re prepared with sound explanations.

-Create templates that incorporate your new branding while letting staff maintain some personality.
-Consistent email signatures are an easy way to reinforce your new look in every patient interaction.
+Create templates incorporating your new branding while allowing staff to maintain some individuality.
+Consistent email signatures reinforce your new look in every patient interaction.

 ☑️ Internal Document Updates